MicrosoftDocs/OfficeDocs-Support/Outlook/Client/performance/performance-issues-if-too-many-items-or-folders.md

 4. Select the **Synchronization** tab.
 5. View the count under **View statistics for this folder**.

 Outlook uses an `.ost` file only if the Exchange email account is configured to use Cached Exchange Mode.
 When Outlook is configured to connect to the Exchange mailbox in online mode, an `.ost` file is not used.
-If your Outlook client is connected to Exchange in online mode, and you do not have high-item-count folders in a .pst file, the performance issue might be occurring on the server.
+If your Outlook client is connected to Exchange in online mode, and you do not have high-item-count folders in a .pst file, any performance issues might be occurring on the server.

 For more information about Outlook performance issues, see [You may experience application pauses if you have a large Outlook data file](https://support.microsoft.com/help/2759052/).